Dol Cathedral: Landmarks in the cathedral's history

-In 1203, the English king, John Lackland, known in France as "Jean sans Terre" and the murderer of Arthur de Bretagne burned the Romanesque cathedral down and occupied Dol for one year; there are few remnants of that building.
+In 1203, the English king, John Lackland, known in France as "Jean sans Terre" and the presumed murderer of Arthur de Bretagne burned the Romanesque cathedral down and occupied Dol for one year; there are few remnants of that building.
 Then, fearing for his soul and in a fit of remorse, he put up funds towards the cathedral's reconstruction which was started the same year under the episcopacy of the bishop Jean VII de Lizaunet.
 In a small corner of the south tower, there is a carving depicting "Jean sans Terre" bearing a rictus grin.
 He was certainly no friend of the people of Dol.

 By 1223, the nave had been completed and subsequently, the relics of Saint Samson were brought back to the cathedral from Normandy to where they had been taken for reasons of security.
 The nave has seven crossings and the classical gothic elevation of arcades, triforium and high windows with a walkway beneath them.
 De Lizaunet's successor Clément de Vitré (known as Clément de Coetquen or de Coetquin) saw to the construction of the transept and the choir.
 The choir has five crossings and ten side chapels and terminates with a rectangular chevet.
 The presence of the relics of Saint Samson attracted pilgrims and this necessitated the addition of an ambulatory.
 The choir, ambulatory and ten side chapels around the ambulatory were completed by 1279.
 The cathedral was now functional although it's Gothic towers had still to be constructed.

 The porches on the south side of the cathedral were added in the 14th and 15th century.
 At around this time, the chapter-house and treasury were also added.

-Stendhal described the cathedral as "un des vouvrages les plus remarquables que l'architecture gothique puisse offrir à notre admiration".
+Stendhal described the cathedral as "un des ouvrages les plus remarquables que l'architecture gothique puisse offrir à notre admiration".